What is antifreeze?

 If you don't know what type of antifreeze is in your vehicle, it's not easy to identify it without sophisticated tests.
 The colour of the antifreeze isn't proof of the type or quality of product that was used.

 If you're worried you've used the wrong type of antifreeze, it's best to take it to a professional mechanic who'll drain and flush the system.
 Antifreeze is a hazardous substance, so you should never attempt this yourself.
-Once it's empty, it can be refilled with the recommended type of antifreeze at the correct dilution level.

-Can you put water in antifreeze?
+Can I put water in antifreeze?

-Antifreeze is mixed with concentrated water to make coolant, but if you want to top up the antifreeze in your car because it's running low, then adding water is not the best solution.
 Water can be used to top up the antifreeze in your car in an emergency, but this could also cause damage if left for too long.
 The best idea is to get your antifreeze topped up with the proper solution.

 Does the car need to be running when adding antifreeze?

 No, your engine should be off when adding antifreeze.
 Don't add antifreeze right after a long drive though, as the engine parts in your vehicle will still be hot.
-Make sure your engine has been off long enough for your car to cool down before topping up with antifreeze.

 Is it ok to drive with low antifreeze?